-An ICD can also deliver up to four different types of electrical signals to your heart.
+An ICD can also deliver up to four types of electrical signals to your heart:

-Cardioversion gives a stronger electrical signal that can feel like a thump to your chest.
+- Cardioversion.
+Cardioversion gives a strong electrical signal that can feel like a thump to your chest.
 It resets heart rhythms to normal when it detects a very fast heart rate.

+- Defibrillation.
 Defibrillation sends a very strong electrical signal that restarts your heart.
-The sensation is painful and can knock you off your feet, but lasts only a second.
+The sensation is painful and can knock you off your feet but lasts only a second.

-Bradycardia pacing restores a heartbeat that’s too slow to normal speed.
+- Bradycardia.
+Bradycardia pacing restores to normal speed a heartbeat that’s too slow.
 In this situation, the ICD works like a pacemaker.
 People with ICDs usually have hearts that beat too fast.
 However, defibrillation can sometimes cause the heart to slow down to a dangerous level.
 Bradycardia pacing returns the rhythm to normal.

 You shouldn’t eat or drink anything after midnight on the day before your procedure.
 Your doctor may also ask you to stop taking certain medicines, such as aspirin or those that interfere with blood clotting.
 Before the procedure, be sure to tell your doctor about the medications, over-the-counter drugs, and supplements you take.

 An ICD implant procedure is minimally invasive.
-Usually you’ll be in an electrophysiology laboratory when an electrophysiologist implants the device in an electrophysiology laboratory.
+Usually you’ll be in an electrophysiology laboratory when an electrophysiologist implants the device.
 In most cases, you’ll be awake during the procedure.
 However, you’ll receive a sedative to make you drowsy and a local anesthetic to numb your chest area.

-After making small incisions, the doctor will guide the leads through a vein and attach them to the specific muscles of your heart.
+After making small incisions, the doctor guides the leads through a vein and attaches them to the specific parts of your heart muscle.
 An X-ray monitoring tool called a fluoroscope may help guide your doctor to your heart.

-They’ll then attach the other end of the leads to the pulse generator.
-The doctor will make a small incision and place the device in a pocket of skin on your chest, most often under your left shoulder.
+They then attach the other end of the leads to the pulse generator.
+The doctor makes a small incision and places the device in a pocket of skin on your chest, most often under your left shoulder.

 The procedure typically takes between one and three hours.
 Afterward, you’ll stay in the hospital for at least 24 hours for recovery and monitoring.
 You should feel fully recovered within four to six weeks.